thenilet847/thenilet847/README.md

 - 👋 Hi, I’m @thenilet847
-- 👀 I’m interested in IA and computer vision
+- 👀 I’m interested in IA and computer vision, but I wanna program any thing.
 - 🌱 I’m currently learning second of Batxillerat

 <!---